Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into how each Enneagram type experiences and contributes to the dynamics of a party.
+      "articleBody": "This article goes into how each Enneagram type experiences and contributes to the dynamics of a party.
 It provides insights into the motivations, inviting strategies, and ideal party setups for each type, ensuring every guest enjoys the event in a way that resonates with their personality.
 The article also explores the philosophical implications of these gatherings, likening them to a modern-day symposium of Greek philosophers.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",